amd940/Printer/README.md

 onload | Fires when the plugin has fully finished loading. onprint| Fires when the page content has been retreived and the page begins to print. onprintcomplete| Fires when the page has finished printing.

+##Can I use this for my own project/website/etc?
+Printer is licensed under the [MIT License](http://opensource.org/licenses/MIT), which means it is free to be used in whatever you wish to use it in.
+In other words, go nuts!

+##Credits
+I'd like to thank [Daniel Eden](https://github.com/daneden) for his super awesome animate.css file.
+See it in action [here](http://daneden.github.io/animate.css/).

+Also, many thanks to GitHub for providing this awesome hosting platform free of charge.

+##Disclaimer
+This is my first ever GitHub repo so I apologize in advance if any of it's not up to par.